SarthakJag/activ5-ble-sample-android/README.md

 ## Search for devices

 You need to search for devices in order to load the devices.
-Each time a new device has been found
+Each time a new device will be found.

 ```bash
 A5DeviceManager.scanForDevices()